-An artist working at the intersection of radical hope and righteous eruption.
+An artist, curator, and community servant working at the intersection of radical hope and righteous eruption.

-New Orleans native Frederick “Wood” Delahoussaye is a poet, producer, performer, director, emcee, arts administrator, community leader, and activist whose purpose and passion is the liberation of Black people across the globe.
+New Orleans native Frederick “Wood” Delahoussaye is a poet, producer, performer, director, emcee, arts administrator, community leader, and activist whose purpose and passion is artistic expression, cultural preservation, civil rights, and the liberation of Black people across the globe.

-He is Chief Creative Officer for the Ashé Cultural Arts Center as well as Lead Artist for Junebug Productions’ Homecoming Project.
-He currently serves on the National Advisory Board of Imagining America, is a John O’Neal Cultural Arts Fellow, and a Tulane Mellon Graduate Program in Community-Engaged Scholarship Community Leader.
+He serves as Director for the City of New Orleans’ Office of Cultural Economy as well as Lead Artist for Junebug Productions’ Homecoming Project.
+He is a member of the National Advisory Board of Imagining America, is a John O’Neal Cultural Arts Fellow, and a Tulane Mellon Graduate Program in Community-Engaged Scholarship Community Leader.

 He is a featured performer in KM Dance Project’s Distorted Images and Taken, Junebug Productions’ Homecoming Project, and Ashé Cultural Arts Center’s Big Easy Award-winning the Origin of Life on Earth.